conjon1/homelab/README.md

 # Homelab

-This repo conatains all the the configuration and documentaion for my homelab.
+This repo contains all the configuration and documentation for my homelab.

-I begain working on this 03-12-2025.
+I began working on this 03-12-2025.

 # Tooling